Helping Your Child Work Through Emotions So He Can Manage Them

 You'll notice you have to be in a good mood to do any of these things.
 If we can stay calm and connected with our child, we can usually shift him into a more cooperative state.

-Instead, look at his acting out as a cry for your love: "Are you out of hugs again?
+7. Fill his love cup.
+Look at your child's acting out as a cry for your love: "Are you out of hugs again?
 Let's do something about that!"
 Grab him and give him a LONG hug -- as long as you can.
 Don't loosen your grip until he begins to squirm and then don't let go immediately.
 Hug harder and say "I LOVE hugging you!
 I never want to let go.
 Promise I can hug you again soon?"
 Then let go and connect with a big, warm smile, and say "Thank you!
 I needed that!"

 Take him to the couch to roughhouse a bit (kissing him all over or tossing him around), or run around the room with him, chanting "We're mad, we're mad, but we can't scare the dog!"When you put him down, he may simply bask in your warm attention, in which case that was what he needed -- to feel reconnected with you.
 You've poured in enough warm attention that he feels truly loved.